SamCrabtree/CollegeTrendAnalysis/README.md

 `pip install -r requirements.txt`

-### API Key
+### API Key and addition

 In order to use this program, you will need to get an API key from CollegeScorecard.com.
 This is rather simple.
 Go to https://collegescorecard.ed.gov/data/documentation/ and scroll to the bottom of the page.
 There you will need to complete a security question.
 Then you should be able to apply for API approval rather quickly.

-Once you have completed this process, you will need to add the API key to the variable API KEY in program.py
+Once you have completed this process, and are issued an API key, you will need to add the API key to the a .env file.
+In the repo, you will find a file called **.env.example** paste the api key with no spaces or quotations to the right of the "=" sign and rename the file to .env.

 ## Running The Program